-- C A CHANGED indicator that will not facilitate the continued use of trend data from previous years. - S A SIMPLIFIED indicator that will facilitate the continued use of trend data from previous years but reduce the level of reported information. - N A NEW indicator. - T A 'Transitional' indicator that does not meet the selection criteria but has been retained for other reasons.
+- C A changed indicator that will not necessarily facilitate the continued use of trend data from previous years. - S A simplified indicator that will facilitate the continued use of trend data from previous years. - N A new indicator.

 Adult social work